This article includes links which we may receive compensation for if you click, at no cost to you.

 Here are some of the best providers of million dollar life insurance:

 Haven Life: Best Overall

-They have several accolades, including a top score on the Humans Rights Campaign Corporate Equality Index and the best rating for financial strength and claims-paying ability.
+Haven has earned several accolades, including a top score on the Humans Rights Campaign Corporate Equality Index and the best rating for financial strength and claims-paying ability.

-- U.S. Resident
+- A U.S. Resident